mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 ## Fork scenarios

-In order to better understand the problem, let's see when the fork can happen and how the monitor would be able to handle the situation when analyzing the logs for each validator.
+In order to better understand the problem, we analyze the scenarios when the fork can happen and how the monitor would be able to handle the situation when analyzing the logs for each validator.

 ### Fork in same round